Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 [Visit My Site Here](https://the-drunken-goblin.herokuapp.com/)

 ## Overview
-Brewtown is a E-Commerce site dedictated to the selling of tea and coffee.
-With a simple layout and easy navigation it is designed to let the products do the talking, with very little imput needed from the user to get what they want.
+Brewtown is an e-commerce site dedicated to the selling of tea and coffee.
+With a simple layout and easy navigation, it is designed to let the products do the talking, with very little input needed from the user to get what they want.

 ## Table of Contents